Galloping in fast-growth natural merge sorts: The galloping routine for merging runs

-Here, we describe the galloping sub-routine that the algorithm \TS uses to merge adjacent non-decreasing runs.
-This sub-routine is a blend between a naïve merging algorithm, which requires~$a+b-1$ comparisons to merge runs~$A$ and~$B$ of lengths~$a$ and~$b$, and a dichotomy-based algorithm, which requires~$\O(\log(a+b))$ comparisons in the best case, and~$\O(a+b)$ comparisons in the worst case.
+Here, we describe the galloping routine that \TS uses to merge adjacent non-decreasing runs.
+This routine is a blend between a naïve merging algorithm, which requires~$a+b-1$ comparisons to merge runs~$A$ and~$B$ of lengths~$a$ and~$b$, and a dichotomy-based algorithm, which requires~$\O(\log(a+b))$ comparisons in the best case, and~$\O(a+b)$ comparisons in the worst case.
 It depends on a parameter~$\bt$, and works as follows.